zscaler/terraform-gcp-cloud-connector-modules/README.md

 ### Zscaler requirements
 4. A valid Zscaler Cloud Connector provisioning URL generated from the Cloud Connector Portal
-5. Zscaler Cloud Connector Credentials (api key, username, password) are stored in GCP Secrets Manager
+5. Zscaler Cloud Connector Credentials (api key, username, password) are stored in GCP Secret Manager or HashiCorp Vault

 ### **Terraform client requirements**
 6. If executing Terraform via the "zsec" wrapper bash script, it is advised that you run from a MacOS or Linux workstation.
 Minimum installed application requirements to successfully from the script are: